Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 For instance, if your dog loves carrying toys around, then the toy should be small enough to be easily picked up and carried.
-If your dog loves to shake the squeaky toy as if it was killed prey, choose toys that resemble the size of the prey your dog's breed was most used to pursue (e.g. many small terriers were bred to hunt rats and therefore are particularly stimulated by squeaky toys).
+If your dog loves to shake the squeaky toy as if it was killed prey, choose toys that resemble the size of the prey your dog's breed was most used to pursuing (e.g. many small terriers were bred to hunt rats and therefore are particularly stimulated by squeaky toys).

-For dogs that want to shake the toy, or better "kill the toy" it should be the size of “prey" and preferably shaped like a mouse, rabbit or duck.
+For dogs that want to shake the toy, or better "kill the toy," it should be the size of “prey" and preferably shaped like a mouse, rabbit or duck.